okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

    * **Authentication Field** = `authorization`
    * **Authorization Secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

-   > **Note**: If you want to use OAuth 2.0 to secure your inline hooks, see [Add Authentication method](/docs/guides/common-hook-set-up-steps/nodejs/main/#add-authentication-method).
+   > **Note**: If you want to use OAuth 2.0 to secure your inline hooks, see the [Add Authentication method](/docs/guides/common-hook-set-up-steps/nodejs/main/#add-authentication-method).

 1. Click **Save**.